-The Prep believes that the presence of unauthorised drugs in our school is not acceptable and accordingly is strictly prohibited.
+We at St. Mary's College Preparatory School believe that the presence of unauthorised drugs in our school is not acceptable and accordingly is strictly prohibited.

 We want our school to be a safe place for us all to work, and the presence of unauthorised drugs represents a threat to our health and safety.